We take security seriously.

 SOC 2 Type II Audit

 NextRequest has successfully completed a SOC 2 Type II audit.
-This third party audit evaluates our internal controls, policies, and procedures and reports on controls that directly relate to the security, availability, processing integrity, confidentiality, and privacy of our services.
+This third-party audit evaluates our internal controls, policies, and procedures and reports on controls that directly relate to our services’ security, availability, processing integrity, confidentiality, and privacy.

 Encryption